By Mark Drake

 - sudo apt install postgresql postgresql-contrib

-Now that the software is installed, we can go over how it works and how it may be different from other relational database management systems you may have used.
+Now that the software is installed and running, we can go over how it works and how it may be different from other relational database management systems you may have used.

 By default, Postgres uses a concept called “roles” to handle authentication and authorization.
 These are, in some ways, similar to regular Unix-style accounts, but Postgres does not distinguish between users and groups and instead prefers the more flexible term “role”.